skip to Main Content

 There are different degrees of over-indebtedness, just as there are many reasons for getting into debt.
 Some people are unable to repay their debts because of COVID-19 and income interruption, unforeseen large expenses, personal difficulties, or poor money management.

-Aaron and Morgan are in debt.
+Doug and Sue are in debt.
 Serious debt.
 The couple owes $74,000 in unsecured debt.
 They have little in the way of assets, with the exception of an older car, some household goods, and their clothes.
-Aaron and Morgan have no savings left COVID 19 has wiped them out.
+Doug and Sue have no savings left; COVID-19 has wiped them out.

 Their debt consists mostly of credit cards and a line of credit with their bank.
 In addition to high-interest rates, several creditors have levied an account surcharge for over-limit and missed monthly payments.
-One of their creditors has even raised their annual interest rate from 18% to 23% due to the missed payments.
-They did receive some relief from their creditors due to COVID relief, however, those measures have ended.
+One of their creditors has even raised their annual interest rate from 18% to 23% due to missed payments.
+They did receive some relief from their creditors due to COVID relief.
+However, those measures have ended.

 Debt collectors are now repeatedly calling, escalating their stress, and illuminating the severity of their situation.